dylevans2005/wazuh-windows-soc-lab/README.md

 This project is being completed in a local lab environment.
 The detected activity was intentionally generated for testing and was not caused by a real attacker.

 The current completed detection scenario focuses on failed local Windows login attempts.
-Additional scenarios will be added to make the lab more complete.
+Additional detection scenarios will be added to make the lab more complete.

 ---